neeeal/skill2skill/README.md

 # skills2job
-using skills2vec and U.S. Technology Jobs on Dice.com
+using python 3.9.13, skills2vec and U.S. Technology Jobs on Dice.com